Dr David Thackeray

 Telephone: 01392 724345

 These projects build on my earlier work on British political history: 'Conservatism for the democratic age: Conservative cultures and the challenge of mass politics in early twentieth century England', (Manchester University Press, 2013) explores the dramatic cultural transformation which occurred within the discourse and practice of Conservative politics between 1900 and 1924.
-Building on this work, I am Principal Investigator for the GW4 Modern British Politics and Political History community, which brings together researchers from the universities of Bath, Bristol, Cardiff and Exeter.
+Building on this work, I was Principal Investigator for the GW4 Modern British Politics and Political History community, which brings together researchers from the universities of Bath, Bristol, Cardiff and Exeter.
 See our website for more details of our projects.

 I sometimes blog for the Exeter Centre for Imperial and Global History